 Being responsible for the health and well-being of an unborn child is no easy task.
-As such, expectant mothers tend to worry about the following aspects of life during a pregnancy:1
+Because of this, soon-to-be mothers tend to worry about the following aspects of life during a pregnancy:1

 • Relationship with a partner